Yara Amaral: Early life

 Born to a Portuguese father and a Brazilian mother, Yara was born in the interior of São Paulo, however she grew up in the neighborhood of Belenzinho since she was one year old.

 She graduated from the University of São Paulo in the Dramatic Arts department in 1964.

 Career

 In 1968, she participated in the show Arena Conta Tiradentes by Gianfrancesco Guarnieri at the Teatro de Arena.

 She also worked at the Teatro Oficina where she won her first major acting award for her role in the 1970s, a Moliére, as the best actress for her work in Réveillon, by Flávio Márcio, alongside Regina Duarte and Sérgio Mamberti.

 At the theater, she participated in thirty shows and won three Moliere awards as best actress.
-In cinema, she debuted in 1975 with O Rei da Noite, by Hector Babenco, and made other important films such as A Dama do Lotação, Mulher Objeto, and "Leila Diniz".
+In cinema, she debuted in 1975 with O Rei da Noite, by Héctor Babenco, and made other important films such as Lady on the Bus, Mulher Objeto, and Leila Diniz.